 Slow and slurred speech

-Conditions that can lead to cerebellar degeneration include seizures, and other cerebellar disorders.
-Cerebellar degeneration has also been linked to toxins in the brain from ethanol, chemotherapy treatments and phenytoin.
+Conditions that can lead include seizures, and other cerebellar disorders.
+Have also been linked to toxins in the brain from ethanol, chemotherapy treatments and phenytoin.

-Several studies have shown that cerebellar toxicity caused by long-term use of phenytoin can cause cerebellar atrophy.
+Several cerebral atrophy studies have shown that cerebellar toxicity caused by long-term use of phenytoin can cause cerebellar atrophy.

 A study published in 2003 found that moderate to severe atrophy was linked to long term use of Dilantin.

-Since seizures can also cause cerebral atrophy, a 1994 study took this fact into account because patients taking phenytoin typically suffer from seizures.
-That study, which was the first to look at the connection, found that patients exposed to phenytoin as a group had significantly smaller cerebelli compared to non-exposed patients.
+That study, which was the first to look at the connection, found that patients exposed to phenytoin as a group had significantly smaller cerebellum compared to non-exposed patients.

-Recovery from cerebral atrophy and localized cerebellar atrophy is reportedly possible when patients stop taking Dilantin.
-Withdrawal from phenytoin is monitored by a doctor.
+Recovery from cerebral atrophy or localized cerebellar atrophy is reportedly possible when patients stop taking Dilantin.
+Withdrawal from phenytoin must be monitored by a doctor.